Kaito Ishida

-Kaito Ishida (石田凱士, Ishida Kaito) (born December 19, 1995) is a Japanese professional wrestler working for the Japanese professional wrestling promotion Gleat, where he is the current G-Rex Champion in his first reign.
+Kaito Ishida (石田凱士, Ishida Kaito) (born December 19, 1995) is a Japanese professional wrestler working for the Japanese professional wrestling promotion Gleat, where he is a current G-Rex Champion in his second reign.
 He is also known for his work in Dragon Gate, where he was a one-time Open the Brave Gate Champion.

 Professional wrestling career

 Independent circuit (2015–present)

 Ishida worked a couple of matches outside of Dragon Gate.
 At Tokyo Carnival 2017, an event promoted by Tokyo Gurentai on July 17, he teamed up with Takehiro Yamamura, Cima and Eita as Over Generation, falling short to Nosawa Rongai, Minoru Fujita, Kazuhiko Masada and Kikutaro in an eight-man tag team match.
 On October 9, 2017, he took part in the Hbc Radio Produce Radi Pro 25th Anniversary, an event produced by the japanese independent scene portraiting twenty-five years of the Hokkaido Broadcasting, where he teamed up with Super Shisa to defeat K-ness and Shun Skywalker.
 Ishida also worked a couple of matches for Osaka Pro Wrestling, one of them taking place at Osaka Pro Wrestling Rainy Season Sky Fly Away on June 2, 2018, where he fell short to HUB.